UPDATED: OCTOBER 02, 2023 | 3 MIN READ

 Are you in need of excellent health insurance coverage but still too young for Medicare?
-If you’re not old enough to receive Medicare but old enough to need good health coverage, you’re in luck.
+You’re in luck if you’re not old enough to receive Medicare but old enough to need good health coverage.
 Several options are available to ensure you get the coverage you deserve.
 Below we’ll look at various health insurance options that may suit you well.

 Depending on your situation, you can stay on your parent’s plan until age 26 if their insurance covers dependents.
 Suppose you qualify and your parent has a health plan through their employer.
 They can add you during their insurance plan’s annual Open Enrollment or Special Enrollment Period.

 And suppose your parent has an insurance policy through the Marketplace.
 In that case, they can add you to their insurance application when they enroll in a new plan or during the annual Open Enrollment or Special Enrollment Period.
 While most programs will drop you once December 31 hits the year you turn 26, some policies and states may have varying rules.

 So, it’s best to have your parents double-check their plan before adding you so that everyone will know what to expect.
 Some exceptions could disqualify you from your parent’s insurance plan, even under 26 years old.
 Some of those exceptions include the following:

 - If you have dependents of your own

 - If you’re married

 - If you aren’t a tax dependent on your parents’ taxes

 - If you turn down an insurance offer from your job’s insurance coverage

 If you’re too old to go on your parent’s plan, have dependents, or are married, you can choose to buy your insurance plan.
 You can check out the Health Insurance Marketplace (ACA or the Affordable Care Act) on HealthCare.gov and find various programs priced according to your income.